pal1000/swiftshader-dist-win/readme.md

 This project is still under preparation.
+It will be usable when reaching 1.0 release and become user friendly at version 1.1.
+Check [development roadmap](https://github.com/pal1000/swiftshader-dist-win/blob/master/roadmap.md) for detailed progress.